Elephant Butte Dam: Construction

 The U.S. Congress passed the Newlands Reclamation Act in 1902, authorizing the Rio Grande Project to provide power and irrigation to south-central New Mexico and western Texas as a Bureau of Reclamation undertaking.
 For the next two years, surveyors and engineers undertook a comprehensive feasibility study for the project's dams and reservoirs.
-Construction of the dam was authorized on February 25, 1905 and began in 1911.
+Construction of the dam was authorized on February 25, 1905, and began in 1911.

 To accommodate the dam's construction, crews built and improved roads and constructed a Bureau of Reclamation office, water tanks, worker camps, a machine shop, a power plant, and a hospital.
 A system of three cables, each having a capacity of 15 tons and a span of 1400 ft, was suspended across the canyon over the site.

 At its peak, the camps housed around 3,500 workers.
 Two worker camps housed them.
 The "Upper Camp" was built upstream and housed affluential and skilled workers, such as supervisors and engineers.
 The "Lower Camp" was downstream of the site, housed the less influential laborers, and was further segregated by American and Mexican workers living in separate areas of the camp.
 Upper Camp was inundated by the dam's own reservoir, but although it was on dry land, Lower Camp has no trace remaining.

-During its construction, the dam was the largest irrigation dam ever built except for the Aswan Dam, in Egypt, and impounded the world's largest man-made lake.
+During its construction, the dam was the largest irrigation dam ever built except for the Aswan Dam, in Egypt, and impounded the world's largest artificial lake.
 It was expected that the dam would become the property of the local settlers once a water tax had reimbursed the government for the cost of construction.

 Elephant Butte Dam was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1976.
 The dam and Bureau of Reclamation office were listed on the U.S. National Register of Historic Places in 1979.
 Historic resources from the era of construction of the dam, as well as from the New Deal era development of power generation and recreation facilities in the area, were recognized in the 1997 listing of a 2,443 acre area on the National Register as the Elephant Butte Historic District.
 The historic district listing includes the dam and surrounding historic structures.

 Characteristics

 Elephant Butte Dam is 301 feet (91.7 m) high, 1,674 feet (510.2 m) long including the spillway and is made from 618,785 cubic yards (473,095 m³) of concrete.
 The width at the top of the dam is 18 feet (5.5 m) and 228 feet (69.5 m) at the base.

 The reservoir has a capacity of 2,065,010 acre.ft of water and controls the runoff from 28,900 square miles (74,850 km²).
 It provides irrigation to 178,000 acres (720 km²) of land.
 The dam also contains a 28 MW hydroelectric powerplant.
 The current turbine was installed in 1940 and generates 38,449,061 kWh per year (as of 2005).
-The crest elevation is 4390 ft (1338 m).